rachelesmee/website/foss4guklocal2023/lancaster.md

 We are very grateful for the support of [Fraser House Hub](https://fraserhousehub.co.uk) for supporting sponsorship of the venue for FOSS4G:UK Local 2023 in Lancaster. <br>

+We are also very grateful to the Lancaster University [Data Science Institute](https://www.lancaster.ac.uk/dsi/) for sponsoring lunch and refreshments.<br>

 ### Location & Travel

 * Venue: [Fraser House Hub](https://www.openstreetmap.org/#map=19/54.04438/-2.79759)